 CNS depressants, such as benzodiazepines, weaken the central nervous system.
 They are often used to treat sleep disorders and anxiety, and work by affecting Gamma-aminobutyric acid (GABA), the brain’s neurotransmitter, which decreases brain activity and causes a calming or drowsy effect.
 Using CNS depressants for up to a few weeks can help induce feelings of sleepiness and calmness, but the dosage will eventually have to increase.
-People who take CNS for an extended period of time should not suddenly stop on their own due to the fatal consequences like withdrawal seizures.

 The signs and symptoms of prescription drug abuse largely depend on the person’s drug of choice.
 A person who abuses prescription opiates may have constricted pupils, be confused and drowsy, and not feel pain at standard levels.
 They may feel nauseas and need medication for constipation.
 Their breathing may be abnormally slow when they are asleep.
 If they attempt to stop using opiates, then they may experience several days of bone and muscle pain, diarrhea, vomiting, insomnia and chills.